 The truth is, though, our South Florida yards are jungles.
 Lurking among the blades of grass and exotic shrubbery are insects – large and small – that bite and sting enough to keep us locked up inside if we let them.
 With some education and prevention, however, it doesn’t have to be that way.
 Take a look at three insects you can teach your kids to watch out for:

 Red Imported Fire Ants (RIFA)

-Without question, RIFA are one of the most feared and despised insects in south Florida yards – and for good reason.
+Without question, RIFA is one of the most feared and despised insects in South Florida yards – and for good reason.

 According to the University of Florida, Solenopsis Invicta Buren is native to South America and arrived in the United States between 1933 and 1945.
 It is now a well-established pest here.